-Construct Validation Recommendation Participant Excerpts (Snippets) whether the user interface offers something to them that helps them make a decision."
+Construct Validation Recommendation Participant Excerpts (Snippets) Get an early adopter for better guidance. guidance on whether it's useful and whether the user interface offers something to them that helps them make a decision."
 Relevance This type of work can move precision medicine interoperability forward.
 This is useful for preventative medicine.
 Include information on the correlations between genes.
 Show the relationships between genomic data and treatment plans.
 "Really useful for a physician to be able to take a look at what came back and use it to inform preventative measures or suggest lifestyle changes" "Correlations like [those between genes on the same locus] will be extremely useful for physicians in making clinical decisions" "my next question is how do I use it for determining the right treatment for the patient?"